amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

     classDef external fill:#e8f5e9
 ```

-The architecture is deliberately simple: Django handles business logic, Express manages job submission, Redis queues the work, and workers execute using AI-powered browsers.
-But the devil is in the details.
+The architecture is deliberately simple: Your API handles business logic, Express manages job submission, Redis queues the work, and workers execute using Stagehand's AI-powered browsers.
+The devil is in the implementation details.

 ## The Stagehand Service Layer: Managing Chaos